 The window contractor that one selects should have a good reputation.
 This is easy to verify through the Better Business Bureau.
 While this organization does not have the authority to regulate companies, consumers can visit their website to discover if any active complaints have been filed against the contractor.
 A history of dissatisfied customers is obviously not a good sign.

-Testimonials From Satisfied Clients
+Reviews From Satisfied Clients

 Homeowners should seek the advice of friends and/or coworkers who have used a contractor in the past.
 Good questions to ask when gathering referrals include:

 - Did the contractor stick with the quoted price?

 - Was there additional work required to complete the project?